 University of California, San Francisco

-Many of the symptoms of autism, such as social impairments and repetitive behaviors, are accompanied by abnormal brain activity in the forebrain region.
-Louis Reichardt at the University of California, San Francisco, and his colleagues plan to study the development of the forebrain, focusing on an important intercellular signaling pathway known as the Wnt pathway.
+Many symptoms of autism, such as social impairments and repetitive behaviors, are accompanied by abnormal brain activity in the forebrain region.
+Louis Reichardt and his colleagues at the University of California, San Francisco studied the development of the forebrain, focusing on an important intercellular signaling pathway known as the Wnt pathway.